Lady and the Tramp: Critical reaction

 Lady and the Tramp was named number 95 out of the "100 Greatest Love Stories of All Time" by the American Film Institute in their 100 Years...100 Passions special, as one of only two animated films to appear on the list, along with Disney's Beauty and the Beast which ranked 34th.
 In 2010, Rhapsody called its accompanying soundtrack one of the all-time great Disney and Pixar soundtracks.
-In June 2011, TIME named it one of "The 25 All-TIME Best Animated Films".
+In June 2011, Time magazine named it one of "The 25 All-TIME Best Animated Films".